 4 Reasons Your Best Sales Rep May Be Your Worst Sales Trainer

 When you think about it, it only makes sense to put your best sales performer in charge of training the rest of your sales team.
-Who better to show new and underperforming sales reps how it’s done than the person who’s shown they know how to do it, time and time again?
+Who better to show new or under performing sales reps how it’s done than the person who’s shown they know how to do it, time and time again?

-As it turns out, making your best sales rep your sales manager or trainer is not as good an idea as it sounds.
-As a sales coach for IT staffing firms, I see this as one of the three main things stopping companies from really taking off, growing beyond that $10 million annual revenue threshold.
+As it turns out, making your best sales rep your sales manager or sales trainer is not as good an idea as it sounds.
+As a sales coach for IT staffing firms, I see this as one of the three main things stopping companies from really taking off, and achieving scalable and even predictable review growth.

 Your Sales Leaders Are Bringing in Too Much of Your Revenue

 At many of the IT staffing firms I work with — those that are perpetually stuck in the startup phase — one person is responsible for 70 percent or more of the firm’s revenue.
-Often, this is the owner.
+Often, this is the owner or sales leader.

 The problem with this model?
-It’s entirely unscalable.
+It doesn't scale.
 If your sales manager (or you) is bringing in most of your firm’s business, when are they going to find time to train other reps?
 Not to mention everything else sales managers have to do: territory management, compensation and commission plans, customer segmentation, sales strategy, revenue forecasting, goal setting, and generating reports.

 (Read my article on why IT staffing firms should be keeping their eyes out for “Mr. Scalability,” not “Mr. Superstar.”)